louesejackson/louesejackson.github.io/_projects/dollarama.md

 layout: project
 ---

-The Quebec version of Poundstrecher.
+Package design for Dollarama Canada (the Quebec version of Poundstrecher.)
+A quick, catchy, turnaround of an endless amount of products was encouraged.